flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter3/Chapter3.md

 }
 ```

-- arguably has extra tests / variables and is less 'elegant' though a break, might help.
+- Arguably has extra tests / variables and is less 'elegant' though a break, might help.
-- `goto` generally hard to maintain
+- `goto` generally hard to maintain.
-  - hard to understand
+  - Hard to understand.
-  - avoid using unless nessecary
+  - Avoid using unless nessecary